hrydgard/ppsspp-site/docs/reference/homebrew-store-distribution.md

 Trigonometry Wars is freely available from [gamebrew.org](https://www.gamebrew.org/wiki/TrigWars_PSP).

 The original website, now defunct, can be found [here on archive.org](https://web.archive.org/web/20090302012919/http://www.easy-monkey.co.uk/TrigWars).
-It was offered up for free.
+It was offered up for free download.

 <a name="ChuckieEgg"></a>